sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - navigator.getUserMedia() - Record Audio/Video (limited browser capatibility
 - JavaScript Frameworks which add content to the DOM on page load eg. AngularJS, Backbone JS etc have problems with Search Engines(https://developers.google.com/webmasters/ajax-crawling/) they are therefore best utilized in CRUD apps (Create, Read, Update, Delete).
 With extra configuration pages can be recreted as HTML Snapshots & hosted on alternative URL's to index the content.
 - Same Origin Policy is a security concept that stops browsers making cross domain XMLHttpRequests, For JSON you can avoid by using the datatype "JSONP" but also wrap the response in the requested serverside call back
-- Console Debugging will break IE when not using the Developer Tools.
+- Console Debugging - Use console.time to track down bottlenecks & console.log to trace code but will break <IE10 when not using the Developer Tools.
 - isNaN() checks if value is NaN which is achieved when Number() is unsuccessful in converting a value to a number
 - Use % to determine if a number is divisible by another, it gives the remander value I.e:
 ```javascript